-Open the web browser again and enter the device's address http://192.168.0.3 (or your address) and this time you will need to enter the user name "ADMIN" and password "uTasker" to get in.
+Open Internet Explorer again and enter the device's address https://192.168.0.3 (or your address) and this time you will need to enter the user name "ADMIN" and password "uTasker" to get in.

-Try to do something with the FTP server (like transfer the file with Copy_all.bat or delete the file system contents with delete_all.bat) and you will find that it simply won't work anymore.
+Try to do something with the FTP server and you will find that it simply won't work anymore.
 This is because it is no longer running in the simulated device and you can rest assured than no one out there will be able to change anything which you have loaded.

 You probable noticed a button at the bottom of the administration page which allows a file to be searched for and uploaded to the target as a new software version.
 This is an example of using the HTTP POST method to transfer data to the embedded device.
-The μ Tasker project for the M5223X supports the upload of complete new software using this method (as well as by FTP and even USB).
-For further details about using this capability on the M5223X see the document http://www.utasker.com/docs/uTasker/BM-Booloader for M5223X.PDF :You will see that you will then be able to double and for a real target on the internet including that you will then be able to develop code for a real target on the internet, including uploading it from anywhere where you have web access to it!
+The μTasker project for the M5223X supports the upload of complete new software using this method, which is a very powerful feature!!
+We will test this later on the target and you will see that you will then be able to develop code for a real target on the internet, including uploading it from anywhere where you have web access to it!